academic-programs-in-africa/academic-programs-in-africa/machine-learning-vs-artificial-intelligence.md

 In other words, AI is the umbrella term, while machine learning is a specific technique that can be used to achieve AI.

-Here is a table that summarizes the key differences between AI and machine learning:
+Here is a table that summarizes the key differences between AI and [Machine Learning](#machine-learning):

 |       | Artificial Intelligence                                                                                                                   | Machine Learning                                                                                                                         |
 |--------------|-------------------------------------------------------------------------------------------------------------------------------------------|------------------------------------------------------------------------------------------------------------------------------------------|